duritong/puppet-munin/README.md

 ## Requirements

    * puppet 2.7 or newer
-   * install the `common`, `concat` and `stdlib` modules -- the munin module depends on functions that are defined and installed via these modules
+   * install the `concat` and `stdlib` modules -- the munin module depends on functions that are defined and installed via these modules
    * you will need storedconfigs enabled in your puppet setup, to do that you need to add a line to your `puppet.conf` in your `[puppetmasterd]` section which says:

             storeconfigs=true